-- Double-wide manufactured homes must be a minimum of 22 feet wide - The land and improvements are included under one Mortgage or Deed of Trust - The property (land & structure) is legally classified as real property by the local jurisdiction, taxing authority, and Title Company.
+- Manufactured homes must be a minimum of 18 feet wide or minimum 600 feet in floor area - The land and improvements are included under one Mortgage or Deed of Trust - The property (land & structure) is legally classified as real property by the local jurisdiction, taxing authority, and Title Company.
 All loans must have an ALTA 7 Title Endorsement. - The home is permanently affixed to a foundation that adheres to local building codes and wheel axles and trailer hitches have been removed.
 Homes on piers must satisfy manufacturer's recommendation.